Beverly Lewis (author)

-Beverly Marie Lewis (née Jones) is a Christian fiction novelist and adult and children's author of over 100 books.
+Beverly Marie Lewis (née Jones) is an American Christian fiction novelist and adult and children's author of over 100 books.

 Lewis is a former schoolteacher and musician.
 She started playing the piano at age four, and began writing short stories and poetry when she was nine years old.

 Much of her writing focuses on the Old Order Amish.
 Her maternal grandmother, Ada Ranck Buchwalter, was born into an Old Order Mennonite Church, which interested Lewis in her own "plain heritage."
 Her father was a pastor in Lancaster, Pennsylvania (the heart of the Pennsylvania Dutch community), where she was born and grew up.
 She was raised and continues to be part of the Assemblies of God community.

 She went to Evangel University, and received the Distinguished Alumnus Award in 2003.
 She is also a member of the National League of American Pen Women.

 Lewis is married to David Lewis, and they have three grown children and three grandchildren.
 They live in Colorado.